clvv/fasd/fad.1.md

 # DESCRIPTION

 Fasd keeps track of files and directories you access in your shell and gives you quick access to them.
-You can use fasd to reference files or directories by just a few key identifying characters.
-You can use fasd to boost your command line productivity by defining your own aliases to launch programs on files or directories.
+You can use fad to reference files or directories by just a few key identifying characters.
+You can use fad to boost your command line productivity by defining your own aliases to launch programs on files or directories.
 Fasd, by default, provides some basic aliases, including a shell function "z" that resembles the functionality of "z" and "autojump."

-The name "fasd" comes from the default suggested aliases `f`(files), `a`(files/directories), `s`(show/search/select), `d`(directories).
+The name "fad" comes from the default suggested aliases `f`(files), `a`(files/directories), `s`(show/search/select), `d`(directories).

 Fasd ranks files and directories by "frecency," that is, by both "frequency"